moneytransfers.com

 CountyAverage Total Weekly CostOur Top Resort

-Surprisingly our research found that a week at even the most popular beach resorts of Scarborough and Brighton cost on average less than £1,000 for the whole family.
-With the average price of a week’s stay in Benidorm coming in at more than double that (£2,100 per family, according to 2022 research from Thomas Cook) it’s easy to see why the UK has become so popular.
+Surprisingly our research found that a week at even the more popular beach resorts of Blackpool and Totnes cost on average less than £1,000 for the whole family.
+With the average price of a week’s stay in Benidorm coming in at more than triple that (£3,272 per family, according to 2023 research from Snippet) it’s easy to see why the UK has become so popular.

 Booking a beach break in the midst of the summer holidays might be low on your agenda if you don’t have children, but the beauty of the UK is that it also caters to couples seeking a child-free city break.
 We’ve looked at some of the cheapest destinations for a weekend away, based on two adults sharing over a long weekend (three nights) in September.